donalbonny/SDS348/README.md

-# Materials for SDS348 Bioinformatics and Compuational Biology at UT 2018
+# Materials for SDS348 Bioinformatics and Computational Biology at UT 2018